All automations are composed of one or more Sequences. Sequences are a series of events that occur based on rules.

 Sequences have two parts: header and body.
 The header contains the title of the sequence; clicking the Rules or name opens the initial Add/Edit Rules dialog.

-The bottom of the sequence will expand to display all the events from the left panel, from which you can drag and drop.
+The bottom of the sequence will expand to display all the events you add from the left panel.